NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Symbol-Packages.md

 nuget push MyPackage.nupkg
 ```

-In this case, NuGet will publish `MyPackage.symbols.nupkg`, if present, to symbolsource.org (https://nuget.smbsrc.net/), after it publishes the primary package to nuget.org.
+In this case, NuGet will publish `MyPackage.symbols.nupkg`, if present, to https://nuget.smbsrc.net/ (the push URL for symbolsource.org), after it publishes the primary package to nuget.org.